CIÉ 071 Class: Córas Iompair Éireann

-On Saturday 14 and 15 November 2009 075 and a Tara Mines train was used in testing of the new bridge at Malahide.
+On Saturday 14 and 15 November 2009 075 and a Tara Mines train was used in testing of the new Broadmeadow Viaduct at Malahide.

 In 2013 an overhaul programme started for all eighteen class members which includes an engine rebuild, refurbished bogies, new panels, new cabs and a new slate grey livery complete with European numbering.
 As of September 2018, the entire 071 Class has been refurbished.
 Class members that had been out of use for a number of years have been reinstated into service after overhaul.
 After the class stopped hauling passenger services, Iarnród Éireann reduced the max speed of the locomotives to 120 km/h while light engine and 80 km/h while operating certain freight services.

 In 2016, several members of the class received a commemorative plaque beneath their handbrakes in recognition of their 40 years of service with CIÉ and Iarnród Éireann.
 Loco 071 was repainted back to its original CIÉ Supertrain livery of black and orange in May 2016, with its first working thereafter being the RPSI diesel tour from Dublin to Waterford and Limerick Junction.

 In July 2017, loco 073 was overhauled and repainted back to the original Irish Rail livery dating back to 1987 in order to celebrate the 30th anniversary of the company.

 IÉ announced plans in 2023 to convert a member of the fleet to run on hydrogen with the assistance of Latvian firm DIGAS.
 The project is expected to cost around €1.5 million and will receive funding from the European Union.